bitcharmer/tlb_shootdowns/README.md

 To put the impact of TLB-assisted address translation in numbers:
 - a hit takes 0.5 - 1 CPU cycle
-- a miss can take anywhere between 10 and even hundreds of CPU cycles.
+- a miss can take anywhere between 10 to even hundreds of CPU cycles.

 Now that we know everything about TLBs it's time to describe what a TLB shootdown is and how we can measure its impact.
 We know that TLB is essentially a cache of page table entries and a very small one at that (at least compared to CPU caches).
 This means we have to be very careful not to mess with it too much or else we'll have to pay the price of TLB misses.